 I live outside the U.S. Can I join Slow Food USA?

 Our members live in the United States.
 Members outside of this area can join Slow Food at slowfood.com and pick their country of residence.
 If you live outside the U.S. but would like to receive Slow Food USA emails, please sign up in the blue “connect” box above.

 Can I become a corporate member?

 While we do not offer corporate or group memberships, our Slow Food Small Business sponsorship level allows companies to show their support of Slow Food USA.
 This $500 sponsorship level offers two individual memberships for proprietors of the business and donor recognition on our website and annual report.
 There are many other ways companies, organizations and restaurants can get involved locally, nationally and internationally to support the Slow Food USA mission, as well.
-Email firstname.lastname@example.org to learn more about the Slow Food Small Business program and other corporate sponsorship opportunities.
+Email firstname.lastname@example.org to learn more about the Slow Food Business Supporter program and other corporate sponsorship opportunities.

 Can I use the Slow Food logo for my products or restaurant?

 No. The Slow Food logo is a registered trademark and can be used only in connection with Slow Food’s international, national and local chapter events.